MultiSafepay/docs/content/my-account/account-balance.md

 1. Sign in to your [MultiSafepay dashboard](https://merchant.multisafepay.com).
 2. Go to **Finance** > **Fund account**.
+3. Select the:
-3. Select the currency and amount you want to add to your balance.
+    - Currency and amount you want to add to your balance
-4. Select the payment method you want to use for the transaction.
+    - Payment method you want to use for the transaction
-5. Click **Send**.
+4. Click **Send**.

 </details>